-REFUSED ENTRY / REFUSED BOARDING / REFUSED VISA – Avoca cannot be held responsible if any client is refused entry into any country or refused boarding of any aircraft, or refused a visa following an application, for whatever reason including but not limited to incorrect visa/passport documents, security reasons etc. Any expenses incurred or consequence of with regard to refused entry/refused boarding, refused visa will be borne solely by the Client.
+REFUSED ENTRY / REFUSED BOARDING / REFUSED VISA – Avoca cannot be held responsible if any client is refused entry into any country or refused to board of any aircraft, or refused a visa following an application, for whatever reason including but not limited to incorrect visa/passport documents, security reasons, etc. Any expenses incurred or consequence of with regard to refused entry/refused boarding, refused visa will be borne solely by the Client.

 • 364 days from the date of their issuance for international tickets i.e. tickets that are issued to or from destinations which are over the South African borders e.g. Johannesburg / Maseru, Johannesburg / London , London / New York, New York / Johannesburg etc.

 • 178 days from the date of their issuance for internal South African domestic tickets e.g. Johannesburg / Cape Town

 There are exceptions to the above, therefore Avoca would require that the Client enquires from Avoca on the exact rule pertaining to his/her ticket as soon as he/she is aware that the flight/s booked have not been used.

 • Internet bookings – these are normally valid only for the dates of travel for which they have been booked, and therefore if travel does not occur as booked, the Client must immediately communicate with Avoca’s consultant with a view to checking on what can be done (if anything) to extend the validity of the booking.
 The onus will remain with the Client to ensure that if an extension has been made to the internet booking that he/she contacts Avoca timeously to ensure that the new booking is honored.
 Avoca does not guarantee under any circumstances that any request for a refund or extension will be successful.